Kate Ristau

 June 6, 2024 1:30 pm to 2:30 pm

-Please note: all times are displayed in the Pacific timezone.
+Please note: all times are displayed in the Pacific timezone, unless otherwise marked for Kansas City local time for the Nebulas.
 Timezone calculator

 Panelists: Erik Grove, Neve Maslakovic, Curtis C. Chen and Kate Ristau (moderator)